LeThiHongMinh/MITRE-review-papers/README.md

 Andrew, Yevonnael and Lim, Charles and Budiarto, Eka.
 2022.
 Mapping linux shell commands to mitre att\&ck using nlp-based approach.
 2022 International Conference on Electrical Engineering and Informatics (ICELTICs).
 10.1109/ICELTICs56128.2022.9932097

-Zych, Mateusz and Mavroeidis, Vasileios.
-2022.
-Enhancing the STIX Representation of MITRE ATT&CK for Group Filtering and Technique Prioritization. arXiv preprint arXiv.2204.11368. https://doi.org/10.34190/eccws.21.1.349
+Zych, M., & Mavroeidis, V. (2022, June).
+Enhancing the STIX Representation of MITRE ATT&CK for Group Filtering and Technique Prioritization.
+In European Conference on Cyber Warfare and Security (pp. 385-XIX).
+Academic Conferences International Limited.

 Al-Kadhimi, Amjed Ahmed and Singh, Manmeet Mahinderjit and Jabar, Thulfiqar.
 2022.
 Fingerprint for mobile-sensor apt detection framework (FORMAP) based on tactics techniques and procedures (TTP) and Mitre.
 Proceedings of the 8th International Conference on Computational Science and Technology: ICCST 2021, Labuan, Malaysia, 28--29 August. https://doi.org/10.1007/978-981-16-8515-6_40